Savvy-Slowley/Sales_Predictions/README.md

 # Overview

-This project will be a sales prediction for food items sold at various stores.
-I will demostrate decision making through data cleaning, complete any statistical analyses that might help you understand, explain, or model with your data.build several data visualizations to help your stakeholders better understand trends in the data.your task is to use Linear Regression to create and evaluate a model to predict sales:
+This project is a sales prediction for food items sold at various stores.
+Throughout this project I will clean the data, build several data visualizations to help understand trends in the data.
+Statiscal analsis which included building models such as Linear Regression, Decision Tree, Bagged Tree and Random Forest were performed to evaluate predicted sales.
+These models would give us the Coefficient of Determination(R^2), Mean Absolute Error(MAE), Mean Squared Error(MSE) and Root Mean Squared Error(RMSE).

-Use the data you have cleaned in previous weeks.
+The model results are:

-Spend time transforming your categorical variables into numbers and use dummy encoding where appropriate.
+Linear Regression Coefficient of Determination Training(R^2): 0.5605674972816823

-Here are some resources to use when dealing with categorical variables:
+Linear Regression Coefficient of Determination Training(R^2): 0.565852830468762

-Dealing with categorical features in machine learning Categorical Data
+Decision Tree Coefficient of Determination Training(R^2): 0.6039335724587842

-Here’s All you Need to Know About Encoding Categorical Data (with Python code) Assign the "Item_Outlet_Sales" column as your target and the rest of the variables as your features matrix.
+Decision Tree Coefficient of Determination Training(R^2): 0.5947071437341442

-Be sure to train test split your data set!
+Bagged Tree Coefficient of Determination Training(R^2): 0.918204518459746

-Build a linear regression model.
+Bagged Tree Coefficient of Determination Training(R^2): 0.5213957056291549

-Evaluate your test set results using r2.
+Random Forests Coefficient of Determination Training(R^2): 0.6105371373976064

-Evaluate your test set results using RMSE
+Random Forests Coefficient of Determination Training(R^2): 0.6025520510628769

-Which features are most associated with higher predicted sales?
+Linear Regression Root Mean Squared Error Training: 1140.3863498499568

-Your task is to build tree based models to predict sales and compare evaluation metrics for regression problems.
+Linear Regression Root Mean Squared Error Testing: 1094.4414924070775

-Build and evaluate a simple decision tree model.
+Decision Tree Root Mean Squared Error Training: 1082.6546302299298

-Build and evaluate a bagged tree model.
+Decision Tree Root Mean Squared Error Testing: 1057.4468238865645

-Build and evaluate a random forest model.
+Bagged Tree Root Mean Squared Error Training: 492.0062036690201

-You now have tried at least 4 models on this data set (including the regression model from last week).
-Compare the performance of your models based on r^2.
+Bagged Tree Root Mean Squared Error Testing: 1149.1119954190244

-Compare the performance of your models based on rmse.
+Random Forests Root Mean Squared Error Training: 1073.5912119749757

-Overall, which model do you recommend?
+Random Forests Root Mean Squared Error Testing: 1047.1627687245482

-# Data Dictionary
+Based off of the results of the RMSE and R^2 Random Forests Tree would be our best model.
+Through more analsis of each model the majority of the features in the Decision Tree, Bagged Tree and Random Forest models had no impact on the model.
+This made the linear regression model the most accurate model because of it's utization of every feature in determining the R^2 and RMSE values.

-Here is the Data Dictionary for this dataset:
+# Data Dictionary for this dataset

 Variable Name	Description: